Naomi Watts

 After her family moved to Australia, Watts made her film debut there in the drama For Love Alone (1986).
 She appeared in three television series, Hey Dad..!
 (1990), Brides of Christ (1991), and Home and Away (1991), and the film Flirting (1991).
 Ten years later, Watts moved to the United States, where she initially struggled as an actress.
 After appearing in a number of small-scale productions, she received the breakthrough role of an aspiring actress in David Lynch's mystery film Mulholland Drive (2001), which brought her to international attention.

 Watts ventured into television with the third season of Lynch's mystery series Twin Peaks (2017) and the biographical miniseries The Loudest Voice (2019).
-She then starred in the Netflix thriller series The Watcher (2022), and the FX anthology series Feud: Capote vs. The Swans (2024).
-For her portrayal of Babe Paley in the latter, she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.
+She then starred in the Netflix thriller series The Watcher (2022), the FX anthology series Feud: Capote vs. The Swans (2024) and the Hulu legal drama series All's Fair (2025–present).
+For her portrayal of Babe Paley in All's Fair, she received a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.

 Biography from the Wikipedia article Naomi Watts.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.